Mitre 10 MEGA Summer Race Series

 For all other classes vehicles must comply with Schedule AA Safety, or regulations as per their specific class.

-Note: Clothing requirements have increased for this event type (Clubmans Race Meeting), please pay careful attention to the new requirements laid down by Motorsport New Zealand
+Requirements have increased for this event type (National Race Meeting), please pay careful attention to the new requirements laid down by Motorsport New Zealand.
+Find the amended rules HERE.

 See our events results page HERE for results for the series as they come available.